Pomroka/TWT_Challenges_Tester/Readme.md

 Change `SOLUTION_SRC_FILE_NAME` to your file name in `CONFIGURATION` section or use `-s solution_file.py`.

-### To test solution in languages other then Python
+### To test solution in languages other than Python

 Use `-c command` or change `OTHER_LANG_COMMAND` to command to run your solution for not compiled languages or to already compiled executable for compiled languages.
-For multiword `command` command line argument surround it in quotes `"multi word command"`
+For multi-word `command` command line argument surround it in quotes `"multi word command"`

 ### Examples